bradymholt/cron-expression-descriptor/CONTRIBUTING.md

 If you are adding a language translation you will need to do the following:

+1. Determine the language culture name (LCN) to use.
+You can reference [Table of Language Culture Names, Codes, and ISO Values Method](https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx) for help.
-1. Add a Resources.[*].resx file than provides the translation.
+1. Add a `Resources.[LCN].resx` file than provides the translation.
 You can use one of the existing ones as a pattern.
+In general, please use only the first part of the culture name which denotes the language itself and not the country/region.
+This will allow the translation to be used more widely.
+However, if the language is very much specific to a country/region then using the second part of of the name is appropriate.
+For example, there are 5 culture names for Germany (de-AT, de-DE, dr-LI, de-LU, de-CH) but we only have a resource file named `Resources.de.resx`.
+This allows this translation to be used for any of the specific culture names that would be passed in at runtime.
+However, for Chinese, we have `Resources.zh-CN.resx` defined because the translation is Chinese Simplified and specific to China itself.
-2. Create a TestsFormats.[*].cs file in CronExpressionDescriptor.Test project with tests for the translation.
+2. Create a TestsFormats.[LCN].cs file in CronExpressionDescriptor.Test project with tests for the translation.
 You can use one of the existing test files as a pattern.

 ## Committing and Pushing changes